 - b) Determine the need for further investigation and/or a disciplinary response, taking into account the nature and scope of the possible misconduct, whether there was intent, the context in which it occurred, the student's educational and cultural background and other relevant circumstances.
-Specific illustrations include (this list is not exhaustive) 2: - Relative weight of the assignment - The level of the student's academic experience - Whether the student accepts responsibility for his/her action and is amenable to educative remedies - Extenuating circumstances that may help explain the action taken by a student - Any other aggravating or mitigating factors (health, personal issues, etc.) - Whether the work in which the offence has been committed is one of the major milestones of the graduate or undergraduate program (capstone, thesis, major paper) - The severity of the offence, including its impact on others (within and outside the university community)
+Specific illustrations include (this list is not exhaustive) 2: - Relative weight of the assignment - The level of the student's academic experience - Whether the student accepts responsibility for their action(s) and is amenable to educative remedies - Extenuating circumstances that may help explain the action taken by a student - Any other aggravating or mitigating factors (health, personal issues, etc.) - Whether the work in which the offence has been committed is one of the major milestones of the graduate or undergraduate program (capstone, thesis, major paper)